Shashank Manohar: Personal life

-Board of Control for Cricket in India Presidency - first term, 2008–11
+BCCI first term, 2008–11

 During his presidency, India became the number-one-ranked Test side and won the 2011 ICC Cricket World Cup, defeating Sri Lanka by 6 wickets in the final.
 In June 2010, he suspended IPL commissioner and BCCI vice president Lalit Modi for his misdemeanors relating to the Kochi Tuskers Kerala IPL franchise.
-Before being president of BCCI, he was president of Vidarbha Cricket Association.

-Response to the 2013 Indian Premier League spot-fixing saga

-Manohar lashed out at the players involved in the 2013 Indian Premier League spot-fixing and betting case and said that every match in the ongoing season of the Indian Premier League (IPL) should be investigated.
-It was widely speculated that he would be given the interim charge of the BCCI in the aftermath of the 2013 Indian Premier League spot-fixing case.
-But he refused to be the caretaker chief of BCCI, if N. Srinivasan continues in his role as the BCCI president.
-He had told BCCI vice-president Arun Jaitley in clear terms before 2 June 2013 working committee meeting that he was "not interested" in taking charge of the Board on an ad-hoc basis because such an ad hoc appointment is void as per the BCCI constitution.
-The BCCI constitution does not have a provision for Dual Presidency.

 Allegations of foreign exchange violations in IPL 2009

 In June 2013 the Enforcement Directorate (ED) sent him a notice for adjudication issued against him over allegations of foreign exchange violations in the IPL tournament held in South Africa in 2009, for which he approached the Bombay High Court challenging the notice.
 His counsel told the Bombay High Court that Lalit Modi who was chairman IPL and vice-president BCCI during IPL in 2009 took all major decisions after approval from the BCCI committee.
-Modi could have received his first 'reprimand' from Manohar back in March 2010, but former India captain Sunil Gavaskar, then a member of the Governing Council, requested that the 'reprimand' not be recorded.
-Manohar had advised the IPL governing council to first take permission from RBI and only then open an account in South Africa.
 In response, the Bombay High Court quashed and set aside the notice issued by Enforcement Directorate (ED).